adarshxs/AI-Agent-Task-Delegation/README.md

 ---

-*Acknowledgments: This project draws inspiration from various multi-agent systems and distributed computing paradigms, including the llama-agents framework.
+*Acknowledgments: This project draws inspiration from various multi-agent systems and distributed computing paradigms, including the llama-agents by [Llama Index](https://www.llamaindex.ai/) framework.
 We extend our gratitude to the broader AI research community for their continuous innovations in this field.*